ironsmile/euterpe/README.md

 _page_: the generated data would be for this page.
 The **default is 1**.

 _order-by_: controls how the results would be ordered.
 The value `id` means the ordering would be done by the album or artist ID, depending on the `by` argument.
-The same goes for the `name` value. `random` means that the list will be randmly ordered. **Defaults to `name`**.
+The same goes for the `name` value. `random` means that the list will be randmly ordered.
+Only when `by` is "album" then two additional `order-by` values are supported. `playCount` will order albums by the number of times tracks in the albums have been played.
+And `lastPlayed` will order albums by when was the last time a track from this album has been played.  **Defaults to `name`**.

 _order_: controls if the order would ascending (with value `asc`) or descending (with value `desc`). **Defaults to `asc`**.